mojo2jojo/SoulCalendar/README.md

 #### Following are the reason to use (Biggest reason is simple to use)
 *   Can run as an in-memory database.
 *   Simple and quick to get started with, and is light weight (only 2MB).
-*   SQL compliant so it compatible with most relational databases.
+*   SQL compliant so it is compatible with most relational databases.

 #### Access H2 db console
 * It automatically starts when you start service